Natural antihistamine alternatives

 Choose natural antihistamines

-When my patients suffer from what’s clearly an allergy or allergies, not a cold or upper respiratory infection, I rely on what nature has given us.
+For people who suffer from what’s clearly an allergy or allergies, not a cold or upper respiratory infection, we recommend what nature has given us.

-For example, who would choose a mind-messing, mean-sounding chemical like diphenhydramine when one of my preferred natural antihistamines includes such lovely-sounding ingredients as Ambrosia artemisiaefolia and Euphrasia officinalis.
+For example, who would choose a mind-messing, mean-sounding chemical like diphenhydramine when one of our preferred natural antihistamines includes such lovely-sounding ingredients as Ambrosia artemisiaefolia and Euphrasia officinalis.

 And it won’t knock you out—it’ll just knock out your symptoms.